suneel-sahil/getting-and-cleaning-data/codebook.md

 # codebook
 This code book summarizes the resulting data fields
 # identifiers
-## subject- The ID of the test subject
-## activity- The type of activity performed when the corresponding measurements were taken
+markup : * subject- The ID of the test subject markup : * activity- The type of activity performed when the corresponding measurements were taken
 # Measurements
-## tBodyAccMeanX
+markup : * tBodyAccMeanX